SamLeBlanc/Hurricane-RI-Analysis/README.md

 # Hurricane-RI-Analysis
-A data science project investigating rapid intensification (RI) events in hurricanes in the Gulf of Mexico/Atlantic region
+Investigating and modeling rapid intensification (RI) events in hurricanes in the Gulf of Mexico and Caribbean regions.